MaheshStark/mobile-mpp-handson/README.md

-Now Android application is created, but it stands separately.
-It should be merged into encompassing project.
+Now Android application is integrated into encompassing project.

+So it can depend on `mpp-library` and use its functionality.

 ---

-1. Include `android-app` project into `settings.gradle`

-2. Copy configuration information from gradle properties and scripts of `android-app` to the `base-dir` and remove them

-3. Move content of the `android-app\app` folder into wrapping `android-app`
+1. Add a dependency on `mpp-library` as `implementation project(':mpp-library')`

+2. Mark application TextView with id by adding an attribute like `android:id="@+id/text"`

+3. Find this view in `MainActivity` as `findViewById<TextView>(R.id.text)`

+4. Use `hello` function from `mpp-library` to modify TextView